section-engineering-education/engineering-education/content/articles/genie-slide-in-jelly-and-scale-pop-up-notification-effects/index.md

-Websites need notifications to display burning events or additional information.
-Pop-ups, used to pass notifications, are sweet if used effectively and at the right time.
+Websites need notifications to display urgent or additional information.Pop-ups, used to pass notifications, are effecient if used effectively and at the right time.
 Notification effects depending on the main website theme bring a website's unique taste and signature look.

-In this article, you will learn how to apply some of these notification effects.
-These are the Genie, Slide-in, Jelly, and scale Pop-up notification effects.
-You will see how eye-catching these effects are dependent on the type of information being displayed.
+In this article, you will learn how to apply some of these notification effects including the Genie, Slide-in, Jelly, and scale Pop-up notification effects.
+You will learn how to build the eye-catching catching effects and appreciate that these effects are dependent on the type of information being displayed.

 ### Table of Contents
 - [Table of Contents](#table-of-contents)
 - [Key takeaways](#key-takeaways)
 - [Pre-requisites](#pre-requisites)